Are you interested in learning more about research that addresses issues in addiction and/or mental health?

 Eight students are selected for the program based on a competitive application process.
+Students who have previously participated in SPURA are not eligible to apply again.
 Learn more and apply by February 15th.

-Contact Brian Burrell (email@example.com) for further information or assistance with the application process.
+Contact Brian Burrell at email@example.com for further information or assistance with the application process.

 This summer program is funded by a National Institute on Drug Abuse (NIDA) grant number R25-DA033674.